acousticrobot/web-16/README.md

 ## Roadmap

  * ~~Store old archive~~
+ * Finish copies of old pages, update in data
  * Define index pages and build link lists

 ## Architecture

+  * posts are grouped by year (to keep root level cleaner for uploading)
+  * pages have their own

+both archived sites had structure: projects/t47 etc.

 maybe?

 Categories (toki pona etc.) has index page with custom organization.
 Tags -- collected on tags page(s) for cross reference.

-## Jekyll notes
+## Jekyll Usage Notes

-Site building notes
+### Defaults

+_Located in _config.yml_

+Default settings for posts, pages, and collections. **Note** There is a conflict with the pages plugin that causes the default template for pages to not work -- all other values are assigned.

 ### Categories

-I'm not using Categories in Jekyll because they are used to configure the directory path for posts and pages
+Categories in Jekyll are used bu default to configure the directory path for posts and pages.
+Need to override the default path in order to use them.

+### Collections

+  * Links
+  * Artworks
+  * CV

 ### Plugins

 Located in `_plugins`.
-Order is important -- use flags.
+Order is important -- use flags:

+    :lowest, :low, :normal,  :high, and :highest

+  * Pages plugin runs first to collect all pages in the _pages directory
+  * About plugin runs last -- this is just a smart scrapbook to collect any meta information about the site.

 ### Finding a specific page